comit/sonoff-bridge/Troubleshooting.md

 1. issue a reset command (reset 1 via the web console, /cmnd/sonoff/reset 1 via mqtt)
 1. change the value of CFG_HOLDER in user_config and re-flash the device

+### esptool usage
+Clearing the configuration flash area can also solve unbootable systems.
+Using the latest esptool supported by espressif makes this process "rather" easy.

+1. Go to https://github.com/espressif/esptool and read the README.md regarding installing esptool which comes down to
+  - Install python 2.7.x for your operating system from https://www.python.org/
+  - Open a command prompt and install pyserial with command ``pip install pyserial``
+  - Install esptool with command ``pip install esptool``
+2. Clear the Tasmota configuration flash area
+  - Connect your device to a known serial port (say COM5)
+  - Hold the push button and apply 3V3 power to the device from the USB/serial connecting device (ie FTDI)
+  - Open a command prompt and execute command ``esptool.py --port COM5 erase_region 0x0F4000 0x008000``
+3. Optional Clear the complete flash with command ``esptool.py --port COM5 erase_flash``
+4. Optional Load Tasmota with command ``esptool.py --port COM5 write_flash 0x0 sonoff.ino.bin``

 ## does not respond to button intermittently.
 The library that is being used to make the TCP connection to the MQTT server has a 5 second timeout, during which the firmware is stuck and can do nothing else (including switching the relay locally)